-The Town of Wrightstown is starting the process to update its comprehensive plan.
-A comprehensive plan is a document that provides a wealth of background information about the Town and sets forth the Town’s vision for the next 20 years for such issues as land use, transportation, housing, economic development, and utilities.
-Under state law, every community (town, village, city, county) that regulates the use of land through a zoning ordinance, land division ordinance, official map, or shoreland zoning must have an up to date comprehensive plan.
-The last Town of Wrightstown Comprehensive Plan was adopted on September 22, 2005, and is available online at: Town of Wrightstown Comprehensive Plan.
-It is important to note that the comprehensive plan is not a regulatory document, but rather provides the necessary foundation for the Town to make consistent zoning and land division decisions.
+The Town of Wrightstown has completed the process of updating its Comprehensive-Plan.
+A comprehensive plan is a document that provides a wealth of background information about the Town and sets forth the Town's vision for the next 20 years for such issues as land use, transportation, housing, economic development and utilities.
+Under state law every community (town, village, city, county) that regulates the use of land through a zoning ordinance, land division ordinance, official map or shore land zoning must have an up to date comprehensive plan.
+The updated Town of Wrightstown Comprehensive Plan was adopted by the Town Board on December 19 2018.

 It all started with a quarry

 Running through the Town of Wrightstown is the Niagara Escarpment, a geographical present from the Ice Age.
 In the 19th century, as settlers moved to the area, they needed crushed rock for building and the limestone cliff proved accessible.
 The quarry soon saw high enough volume to warrant running a rail line into it.
 Supporting businesses such as restaurants, hotels, barbers, and even a post office sprung up around it.
 The rail no longer runs, but the unincorporated sanitary district known as Greenleaf became an important stopover in Southern Brown County.
 It now supports several hundred residents, a bank, a post office, a restaurant, several small businesses and a couple of taverns.